-During the past year, iceberg C-16, which had been grounded to the north of Ross Island since 2002, finally advected northward and out of the McMurdo region.
-However, during its trek northward and out of the Ross Sea, C-16 knocked a portion of the Drygalski Ice Tongue loose, creating iceberg C-25 (Figure 3).
-(Note that the end of the Drygalski Ice Tongue is missing in Figure 7).
+During its trek northward and out of the Ross Sea, C-16 knocked a portion of the Drygalski Ice Tongue loose, creating iceberg C-25 (Figure 4).
+(Note that the end of the Drygalski Ice Tongue is missing in Figure 6).
 C-25 is a relatively small iceberg (7x6 NM), and is currently floating just southwest of Coulman Island in the western Ross Sea.

-Another iceberg feature of interest is C-19A, which is near the ice edge at 61°37'S/160°54'E on 11 October 2006.
-C-19A is caught in the West Wind Drift, and should continue to slowly drift eastward.
-This should eventually place C-19A, along with the numerous smaller bergs calving from it, in the path of the shipping route into the Ross Sea between 175E and 177W.
+Another iceberg feature of interest is C-19A, which is near the ice edge at 65°13'S/177°29'W on 07 October 2007.
+C-19A has been caught in the West Wind Drift, and has slowly drifted eastward and now places C-19A, along with the numerous smaller bergs calving from it, in the path of the shipping route into the Ross Sea between 175E and 177W.